oliviawestmacottssw/SSW.Rules.Content/rules/clarity---do-you-always-start-your-answer-to-a-question-with-yes-or-no-first-then-give-your-opinion/rule.md

 **Adam:**  Did you deploy that bug fix?
 **George:** No, as we had issues, but well get that one done after lunch today.
 FYI we deployed 3 times yesterday and one of the deployments took ages and so we optimized the Azure DevOps pipeline, so now a database change has gone from 35 minutes to just 2 minutes to deploy.
 We’ll get all the remaining items resolved in the next few days.
-Good example - the question is answered clearly in the start​​​​​
+Good example - the question is answered clearly in the start